areven/reago/documentation/guide/advanced/creating-atom-families.md

 Every atom we have created so far accepted no arguments.
 But what if we added some?

-The active session data, the selected theme, the user settings - they all fit well into atoms.
+The active session data, the selected theme, the user settings, they all fit well into atoms.
 But how could we model a blog with multiple posts?

 Ideally we would have a `$post` atom that could be instantiated multiple times, for each blog post